 Take a morning ferry over to magical Manly, a beach suburb that was my home for a year.
 Visiting Manly is one of the best things to do in Sydney.

-If you haven’t eaten yet, treat yourself to breakfast at The Pantry overlooking Manly Beach, or grab some Swedish pastries and coffee from Fika Swedish Kitchen.
-Shout out to Barefoot Coffee Roasters too – they do some of the best coffee in Sydney.
+If you haven’t eaten yet, treat yourself to breakfast at Belgrave Cartel or In Situ which both have lovely gardens to enjoy the sun.
+For something quick and light, grab some Swedish pastries and coffee from Fika Swedish Kitchen.
+Shout out to Barefoot Coffee Traders too – they do some of the best coffee in Sydney.

 You have a couple of choices from here, you could either tackle the 10km Manly to Spit Bridge walk, which will take you past some gorgeous harbour beaches, through pockets of National Park with views over the coast, and to some aboriginal rock art.